 The Board is responsible for ensuring that a sound system of risk oversight and management exists and that internal controls are effective.
-In particular, the Board ensures that the principal strategic, operational, financial reporting and compliance risks are identified, and that systems are in place to manage and report on these risks.
-The Board conducts a review of the risk management framework at least annually to satisfy itself that it continues to be sound.
-The Board undertook this review during the financial year and is satisfied that Whitehaven's risk management framework remains sound.
+In particular, the Board ensures that the principal strategic, operational, financial reporting and compliance risks are identified, and that systems are in place to manage and report on these risks and that the Company is operating within the risk appetite set by the Board.
+The Board conducts a review of the Risk Management Framework at least annually to satisfy itself that it continues to be sound.
+The Board undertook this review during the financial year and is satisfied that Whitehaven's Risk Management Framework remains sound.